Grey Parquet Flooring: The must-have flooring trend

 We regularly invite design and interiors experts to blog for us.
 Read the latest guest post here, from UK flooring specialists, Posh Flooring.

 Flooring should always be two things – timeless and stylish.
 An investment for any home, it’s important to make sure your decision ends up being the right one.
-For 2017, particular trends are set to really take off.
-Here’s a few of the most versatile – the ones that we’re certain will remain fashionable throughout the new year and beyond, oozing style for your floor’s entire lifetime.
+Here’s a few of the most versatile – the ones that we’re certain will remain fashionable throughout this year and beyond, oozing style for your floor’s entire lifetime.

 The key to great flooring?
 Take a classic style, and give it a modern twist with a contemporary colour and unique finish.
-Key trends for 2017 include reclaimed wood, hand-scraped finishes and blonde (naturally light woods such as oak) planks.
-But the biggest trend for 2017 is definitely grey parquet flooring – thick width, herringbone parquet if we’re being really specific.
+Key trends for this year include reclaimed wood, hand-scraped finishes and blonde (naturally light woods such as oak) planks.
+But the biggest trend is definitely grey parquet flooring – thick width, herringbone parquet if we’re being really specific.

-You’ve probably noticed that grey has been ruling the interior world for quite some time now, and it’s certainly not leaving in 2017.
-The shade is the alternative neutral, and lighter, cooler tones are a must-have for the new year.
+You’ve probably noticed that grey has been ruling the interior world for quite some time now, and it’s certainly not leaving any tie soon.
+The shade is the alternative neutral, and lighter, cooler tones are a must-have for this year.
 Evoking a sense of calm and simplicity, grey flooring works particularly well with minimalistic and Scandinavian styles.
 It brings character and texture to a room in an unobtrusive way, blending seamlessly with almost any colour scheme.

-Herringbone is the ‘it’ pattern to lay your parquet flooring in for 2017.
+Herringbone is the ‘it’ pattern to lay your parquet flooring this year.
 The style is similar to chevron – think interlocking zig-zags without the pointed edge.
 It looks great in a range of colours too – grey is our favourite, but we love herringbone in blonde and darker woods too.
 Herringbone has an intricate, quirky arrangement and it’s been used for years, but we recommend using boards that are thicker in width to keep things fresh and up-to-date.

 Grey, thick-width parquet flooring is perfect for living rooms, dining rooms and even garden rooms.
 The decorative design is meant to be noticed, so select rooms with plenty of light for maximum impact.